-Christina is an arbitrator on the Expedited Arbitration Roster for International Centre for Dispute Resolution (ICDR) Canada, and has sat as an arbitrator under the ICDR Rules.
+Christina is an arbitrator on the NextGen roster at Arbitration Place and has sat as an arbitrator under the ICC Rules and the ICDR Rules.

 As the recipient of an international clerkship award, she began her career in Baker McKenzie's New York office before returning to Toronto.

-Christina contributes to the both the global and local arbitration bar: she is on the ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), is an executive board member of the ICDR, Young and International (ICDR Y&I), and previously served a three-year term on the ICDR Y&I Global Advisory Board; she is the vice president for education and events with Young Canadian Arbitration Practitioners; and she is a steering committee member of the Firm's International Arbitration Associates Forum.
+Contributing to the global and Canadian arbitration bar, Christina is on the ICDR Canada Advisory Committee.
+She sat on ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), the Advisory Board of YCAP, and served as a VP for Young Canadian Arbitration Practitioners (YCAP).
+She was a founding steering committee member of Baker McKenzie's Women in Arbitration Group.
+She was an executive board member of the ICDR, Young and International (ICDR Y&I), and on the ICDR Y&I Global Advisory Board.
+She was a North American Regional Representative for the LCIA's Young International Arbitration Group (YIAG), and a founding member of the Firm's International Arbitration Associates Forum.

-Christina acts for clients on contractual disputes, investor-state disputes, matters involving fraud, jurisdictional disputes, banking matters, shareholder disputes, commercial class actions and economic torts.
+She acts for clients on contractual disputes, investor-state disputes, matters involving fraud, bribery and corruption, jurisdictional disputes, banking matters, shareholder disputes, commercial class actions and economic torts.

 Representative Legal Matters

-Prevailed on an international arbitration between two publicly traded companies, concerning a biotech licensing dispute, under the Canadian Arbitration Association Rules.
+- Won an international arbitration between two publicly traded companies (American and Norwegian), concerning a biotech licensing dispute, under the Canadian Arbitration Association Rules.

-Protected CAD 200 million of Canadian assets of a Central Asian mining company from four separate international arbitration awards and related freezing orders against its government shareholder in Ontario.
+- Won, protecting CAD 200 million of assets of a Kyrgyzstani mining company from four separate international arbitration awards and related freezing orders against its government shareholder in Ontario.

-Defeated a CAD 65 million breach of contract and product liability claim in an UNCITRAL arbitration against a major aerospace company.
+- Defeated a CAD 65 million breach of contract and product liability claim in an UNCITRAL arbitration against a major American aerospace company.

-Enforced an ICC award in Ontario, held by foreign oil and gas company against a sovereign state.
+- Enforced an ICC award in Ontario, held by a Middle Eastern oil and gas company against a sovereign African state.

-Won a CAD 10.3 million judgment in a fraud trial in Ontario for an international bank.
+- Won a CAD 10.3 million judgment in a major fraud trial in Ontario for an international bank.

 Professional Associations and Memberships